anboit/ica0002/backup_restore.md

 ----------------------------------------

-After you have verified that backup was restored successfully, run this command from the ica0002 on your machine, it will start the telegraf service again.
+After you have verified that backup was restored successfully, run this command from the ica0002 on your machine, it will start the telegraf service again:<br>
 ```ansible-playbook infra.yaml```